mikesmallhelp/wacat/README.md

 ```
 Testing in url: https://mikesmallhelp-test-application.vercel.app/.
 Please wait...

 Running 1 test using 1 worker
-[chromium] › test.spec.ts:29:1 › test an application
+[chromium] › test.spec.ts:40:1 › test an application
 In the page: https://mikesmallhelp-test-application.vercel.app/
 In the page: https://mikesmallhelp-test-application.vercel.app/working-page
+Push the button #1
-Fill the #0 input field a value: xaxa
+Filling the #1 text input field a value: xaxa
-#0 drop-down list.
-Select the option #1
+The #1 drop-down list.
+Selecting the option #2
+Selecting the #1 checkbox
+The #1 radio button group.
+Selecting the radio button #3
+Filling the #1 email input field a value: szerftpfo.pvpjmjs@gxikkrhfujq.org
+Filling the #1 password input field a value: BBa1#B!bBBBBA1#2b
+Filling the #1 search input field a value: hgPdrPLH
+Filling the #1 url input field a value: https://oiynqstk.biz
-Push the button #0
+Push the button #1
-Fill the #0 input field a value: ybyb
+Filling the #1 text input field a value: ybyb
-#0 drop-down list.
-Select the option #1
+The #1 drop-down list.
+Selecting the option #2
+Selecting the #1 checkbox
+The #1 radio button group.
+Selecting the radio button #3
+Filling the #1 email input field a value: uhxntpbxt.xqdfity@fmctvkv.edu
+Filling the #1 password input field a value: !!212b#BA#2BB1A2
+Filling the #1 search input field a value: gjLzxqdGJwCz
+Filling the #1 url input field a value: https://abvqprj.info
-Push the button #0
+Push the button #1
 In the page: https://mikesmallhelp-test-application.vercel.app/working-page2
+Push the button #1
-Fill the #0 input field a value: xaxa
+Filling the #1 text input field a value: xaxa
-#0 drop-down list.
-Select the option #1
+The #1 drop-down list.
+Selecting the option #2
+Selecting the #1 checkbox
+The #1 radio button group.
+Selecting the radio button #2
+Filling the #1 email input field a value: eojxwnciezo.uhjgqa@ffrbwbtfexz.edu
+Filling the #1 password input field a value: 2A#abb#1B11A!B!#
+Filling the #1 search input field a value: LzrHOISc
+Filling the #1 url input field a value: https://yg37wkpg.org
-Push the button #0
+Push the button #1
-Fill the #0 input field a value: ybyb
+Filling the #1 text input field a value: ybyb
-#0 drop-down list.
-Select the option #1
+The #1 drop-down list.
+Selecting the option #2
+Selecting the #1 checkbox
+The #1 radio button group.
+Selecting the radio button #3
+Filling the #1 email input field a value: snobbldzzijr.uiyioqm@ivkmlpbo.net
+Filling the #1 password input field a value: B2b#Ba2!#1B!B2
+Filling the #1 search input field a value: CXJILDabYzCF
+Filling the #1 url input field a value: https://5bvqwcx30i.com
-Push the button #0
+Push the button #1
-  1 passed (22.9s)
+  1 passed (28.9s)
 ```

 In the output you can see that values from the input-texts.txt file are used.
 You can use for the testing different input text files, for example from the page https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file.
 When you use a big input text file, use --timeout parameter (see below) with enough big value.
 Tested with 5000 lines input text file against a simple test application.